 - Parallel: Results in equal voltage among all coils, with the current being split.

-Connection – defines the connection on a lower level – inside coil groups on a turn/strand level:
+Connection – Defines the connection on a lower level – inside coil groups on a turn level.

-- Series: Results in identical current across all geometries.
+- Series: Default setting results in identical current across all geometries.
+Resistance and voltage are calculated as a sum.

 Terminals